-Get support to cope with emotional, practical and physical issues when you have advanced stomach cancer.
+There is support available to help you cope with emotional, practical and physical issues when you have advanced stomach cancer.

-Treatment can often control the cancer and relieve symptoms.
+Treatment can't cure advanced stomach cancer.
+But it can keep it under control, relieve symptoms and give you a good quality of life.
 Your doctors and nurses will help you to make the most of life and feel as good as possible for as long as possible.

 Finding out that you can’t be cured is distressing and can be a shock.
 It’s common to feel uncertain and anxious.
 It's normal to not be able to think about anything else.